 Appealing Your Property Value

-Property owners wishing to appeal should provide all the information they can on the form.
-Some tips are provided to help them present their case clearly for the Assessor's Office to review.
+Property owners who receive notices and wish to appeal should provide all the information they can on the form.
+A short guide for "Filing an Informal Appeal" is available to assist them in presenting their case clearly for the Assessor's Office to review.

 Property Record Feedback Tool - Displays property record information and provides comment fields to provide feedback on attributes and sketches to Assessor's Office.